trinlol/Stylus-themes/README.md

 Might be some other stuff I forgot to mention that you will need to change.
 CTRL+F is your friend :)
 ```

+Credit to [m-fed](https://userstyles.world/style/2855/gamesense-pub-theme) for the base.

 ## Updates

-Automatic updates will be sent directly to [userstyles](userstyles.world) before being published to github.
+Automatic updates will be sent directly to [userstyles](https://userstyles.world/style/10235/gamesense-pub-deep-sky-blue-rainbow-border) before being published to github.